pluralsight/guides/building-a-crud-interface-with-react-and-ruby-on-rails/article.md

 ```

-Remember to change the syntax of the success function from success (response) {} to success: () => {}, otherwise you’ll be referring to the promise of the response instead of the component itself.
+Remember to change the syntax of the `success` function from `success (response) {}` to `success: () => {}`, otherwise you’ll be referring to the promise of the response instead of the component itself.

 #### Editing items

 The last thing we’re going to do is implement editing and updating of items.
 We’ll add an edit button and a listener for it.
-When the edit button is clicked, the item will enter into ‘edit’ mode in which the text attributes will turn into text fields.
+When the edit button is clicked, the item will enter into `edit` mode in which the text attributes will turn into text fields.
 When the changes are submitted, an AJAX request will be made and, if it is successful, the item will be saved with the new attributes.

 First, we’ll implement the edit button and its event listener.